jonaden94/hpc_guide/2_request_resources/request_resources_doc.md

 squeue --me
 ```

+* These dummy jobs only run for a couple of seconds so that you might not see them anymore.
 * You can inspect the output of the training script at ``~/slurm_logs``
 * We also provide a minimal example for a job that starts multiple CPU tasks at once.
 In the dummy example, each task fits a model with a specific hyperparameter configuration.
 This way, you can e.g. quickly conduct hyperparameter searches in parallel.
 You can run this dummy hyperparameter search with the following command:
 ```